Exact Spectral Function of One-Dimensional Bose Gases: RESULTS

-where subscript $+$ (-) stand for the edge exponent on absorption (emission) threshold.
-The original FES arises from the transient potential brought forth by a deep electron excitation, which leaves behind a core hole and scatters with the non-interacting electrons in conduction band \cite{Mahan}.
+where subscript $+$ (-) specifies the edge exponent on absorption (emission) threshold.
+The original FES arises from the transient potential brought forth by a deep electron excitation, which leaves behind a core hole and scatters with the non-interacting electrons in the conduction band \cite{Mahan}.
 It was interpreted as an impurity problem, i.e. an impurity moving in a Fermi liquid.
-By inclusion of interaction between particles, one reformed it as a Luttinger liquid instead \cite{Gogolin}.
-However, the conventional TLL only identifies the power-law, the p-h symmetry of its own prevents from distinguishing four thresholds \cite{Giamarchi,Gogolin}.
-This ambiguity disappears if we take into account of the nonlinearity in spectrum by combining the Bosonization and quantum integrable theory together \cite{Imambekov2008}.
-In our method, the threshold behavior of SF in thermodynamic limit is directly observed as well.
-Using the log-log coordinates, the exponents represented by dashed lines are readily to obtain: $\overline{\mu}_-$, $\underline{\mu}_-$, $\overline{\mu}_+$, and $\underline{\mu}_+$ are $-0.465$, $1.141$, $-0.529$, and $0.977$.
-Our results give the power-law behavior in good agreement with the edge exponents derived from nonlinear TLL, i.e. $-0.422$, $0.934$, $-0.501$, and $1.043$ \cite{Imambekov2008}, confirming remarkably the nonlinear TLL.
-The observing FES of a large system size $N=L=4000$ shows the capability of our approach to dynamical correlations in high precision.
+By the inclusion of interaction between particles, one reformed it into a Luttinger liquid instead \cite{Gogolin}.
+However, the conventional TLL only identifies the power law, and its particle-hole symmetry at the long wave length limit prevents itself from distinguishing four thresholds \cite{Giamarchi,Gogolin}.
+This ambiguity disappears if we take account of the nonlinearity of spectrum by combining the Bosonization and quantum integrable theory together \cite{Imambekov2008}.
+In our method, it is obvious that the threshold behavior of SF in the thermodynamic limit naturally emerges only when the energetic resolution narrows down to and even lower than $10^{-2} k_F^2$, which in turn requires a very large system size $N=L=4000$.
+Using the log-log coordinates, the exponents represented by dashed lines are readily obtained: $\overline{\mu}_-$, $\underline{\mu}_-$, $\overline{\mu}_+$, and $\underline{\mu}_+$ are $-0.465$, $1.141$, $-0.529$, and $0.977$.
+Our results for first time confirm the validity of the power-law behavior predicted from the nonlinear TLL with the exponents, explicitly $-0.422$, $0.934$, $-0.501$, and $1.043$ \cite{Imambekov2008}.
+This reveals that the nonlinear TLL only validates in such a tiny region.
+In contrast, our algorithm is highly capable of evaluating the dynamical correlations with high precision in the whole energy region.